 Extracellular vesicles (EVs) mediate critical cell-to-cell communication and have now emerged as a new class of nanotherapeutics for regenerative medicine.
 The Wang group is working diligently to improve methods of obtaining high yields of stem cell-derived extracellular vesicles and engineering EVs to improve their therapeutic functions and targeting efficiency in an effort to develop EV-based regenerative therapies for various diseases.

 (3) Developing instructive biomaterial scaffolds for stem cell culture, delivery, and recruitment

 Cell-extracellular matrix (ECM) engagement is crucial for cells to function.
 The Wang group is interested in developing an optimal extracellular environment to support cell binding and function.
 We design the cell/ECM interface by developing instructive biomaterial-based scaffolds to mimic the structure and function of native ECMs to support cell expansion, transplantation, and recruitment.

 (4) Establishing and using experimental and naturally-occurring disease models to evaluate regenerative products and treatments

 Effective research largely depends on the development of successful animal models that can accurately portray the disease processes observed in humans.
-The SBL team has been successfully using well-established, surgically- and drug-induced small and large animal models to rigorously test treatment products.
+The Surgical Bioengineering Laboratory (SBL) team has been successfully using well-established, surgically- and drug-induced small and large animal models to rigorously test treatment products.
 In addition, naturally-occurring models, which can more accurately exemplify disease processes are also being used.
 These models are extremely beneficial not only for humans but also for veterinary scientific advancement in treatment options.
 Currently, the Wang group is actively collaborating with the UC Davis Veterinary Medicine team and translating the innovative treatments developed in the lab to treat companion animal patients.